 How do I train my pelvic floor muscles?

 Pelvic floor physical therapists are specialists who can diagnose and treat functional problems with your pelvic floor.
 PFMT teaches your pelvic muscles how to contract and relax properly, which is achieved through a variety of interventions.
 You can read more about pelvic floor physical therapy HERE.

 Another option is to use a medical device to strengthen pelvic floor muscles.
 Some of these devices include vaginal weights and biofeedback devices, as well as internal and external muscle stimulators.
 For additional information on available devices, click HERE.

 Can ELITONE® help?

-ELITONE treats stress urinary incontinence in women by using an externally applied pelvic floor muscle stimulator.
-Worn 20 minutes a day, the device gently exercises the pelvic floor muscles.
+Yes, ELITONE treats stress urinary incontinence in women by using an externally applied pelvic floor muscle stimulator.
+The device gently exercises the pelvic floor muscles.
+Little known, the device ALSO sends signals for urgency in each cycle!
 You can use it anytime and anywhere because it’s worn under clothing so no one will know you’re using it.
 Learn more HERE.
-If your stress urinary incontinence is bothering you at night, ELITONE may be a good solution.
+If your urinary incontinence is bothering you at night, ELITONE may be a good solution.

 With ELITONE, I can wear it under my clothes and watch a movie.
 It’s so easy to use!

 PLUS, before ELITONE, I struggled to sleep through the night.
 Now I get more rest.

 — Teresa, 47, Not hiding in the bedroom, and finally getting more sleep.